 Accessibility Queen's Grant

 Accessibility Queen’s, a committee under the Social Issues Commission, provides grants for initiatives designed to improve physical, academic and social accessibility for Queen’s students across campus.
 These grants will be awarded to clubs/organizations that best meet the eligibility requirements as listed in the grant application.
 If you have any questions about Accessibility Queen’s Grants email the Accessibility Queen’s co-chairs, Sarah Libera and Jen Weidner, at email@example.com or the Social Issues Commissioner, Emily Wong, at firstname.lastname@example.org.
-Deadline for Round One November 14th 2014.
+Deadline for Round Two is Friday, January 30, 2015.